ndsurgenor/scrabble-scorepad/README.md

 - HTML: No errors were returned when passing each HTML page through the official W3C HTML validator
   - [index.html](https://validator.w3.org/nu/?doc=https%3A%2F%2Fndsurgenor.github.io%2Fquadulo%2Findex.html)
   - [404.html](https://validator.w3.org/nu/?doc=https%3A%2F%2Fndsurgenor.github.io%2Fquadulo%2F404.html)
-- PEP8: No errors were returned when passing the program through the PEP8 validator
+- PEP8: No errors were returned when passing the program through the [PEP8 Validator](https://pep8ci.herokuapp.com/)
 - Accessibility & Performance: A perfect accessibility score was confirmed using Lighthouse in Chrome Developer Tools for both mobile and desktop sites.
 Performance scored 92/100 for Mobile and a perfect 100 on Desktop.

   ![Lighthouse Report](assets/images/lighthouse.png)